 Senior Program Officer

-She holds an MLIS and certificate of archival administration from Wayne State University, as well as a BFA from Cornish College of the Arts.
-Weber is a member of the Society of American Archivists.
+Chela holds an MLIS and certificate of archival administration from Wayne State University, and a BFA from Cornish College of the Arts.
+She is a member of the Society of American Archivists.